andreaslyn/verification-with-foundry/README.md

 In this step I read the source code of the smart contract multiple times.
 In the first read I skim the contract and typically cover more details for each read.

-### 2. Invariants and function properties
+### 2. A contract properties specification

-In this step a contract property specification is formulated.
+In this step a contract property specification is formulated, for specifying invariants and function properties.
 The purpose of the contract property specification is not to be a complete contract specification, but rather to document the invariants that are required for the contract to function as expected.
-Function properties are also often present in the contract property specification, but the focus is on specifying the primary purpose of the contract's function, and not getting into too many internal details.
+More specific function properties are also often present in the contract property specification, but the focus is on specifying the primary purpose of the contract functions, and not getting into too many internal details.
+This can commonly be achieved with strong invariants and a few quality function properties.

 #### Property Specification of the `AuctionManager` Contract